iSh8t/AGAR/README.md

-# AGAM
+# Android Garbage Application Manager (AGAM)

-🔥 A utility to manage garbage applications in “Android.”
+🔥 A utility to manage garbage applications in Android.